 - In the event of a layoff, should one become necessary while the employee is participating in the Phased Retirement Program, all credits accrued will be paid at retirement as a lump sum if the participant retires within 120 days of the layoff.
 The employee must retire by December 31, 2019 to receive the accrued credits.
 While employees participating in the Phased Retirement Program are not exempt from involuntary reduction in time, any involuntary reduction in appointment percentages must be in ten percent increments for the employee to receive additional incentive credits.

 - Transfer or promotion to another position in the same or different department will cause the participant to forfeit credits unless continued participation in the Phased Retirement Program is approved, in advance, by the respective Supervisor, Department Head, Vice Chancellor and Human Resources.

 - Time reduction changes are for the term of the Phased Retirement contract and participants will not be allowed to further decrease their percent of appointment until the expiration date of the contract subject to approval by the Supervisor, Department Head, and Vice Chancellor.

 - Participants' voluntary early termination of the Phased Retirement contract(s) will result in forfeiture of all credits.

 - Reappointments of participants retiring through the Phased Retirement Program are subject to approval by their respective Vice Chancellor and must be based on extraordinary circumstances of an exigent nature.
-Reappointments must be pursuant to University of California Policy 2.235 on Reemployment of UC Retired Employees into Senior Management Group and Staff Positions, and reappointments of Phased Retirement Program participants are to be included in the semi-annual reports to Office of the President required under that policy.
+Reappointments must be pursuant to the policy on Reemployment of UC Retired Employees into Senior Management Group and Staff Positions (Regents Policy 7706), and reappointments of Phased Retirement Program participants are to be included in the semi-annual reports to Office of the President required under that policy.
 Locations must identify any reemployed Phased Retirement Program participants in the semi-annual reports, and provide documentation that required approvals were obtained.